openstack/ironic-specs/specs/liberty/ironic-generic-raid-interface.rst

 The following fields in the Node object will be updated:

-* ``node.properties.target_raid_config`` will store the pending RAID configuration to be applied during zapping or cleaning.
+* A new database field, ``node.target_raid_config``, will store the pending RAID configuration to be applied during zapping or cleaning.
 This will be a JSON dictionary.
+This field will be read-only.

-* ``node.properties.raid_config`` will store the last applied RAID configuration.
+* A new database field, ``node.raid_config``, will store the last applied RAID configuration.
 This will also contain the timestamp of when this configuration was applied.
 This will be a JSON dictionary.
+This field will be read-only.

 * ``node.properties.local_gb`` will be updated after applying RAID configuration to the size of the root volume.